albertintech/apai/docs/judiciary/fjbaa/the-case-for-bloc-star.md

 ## The Case for Bloc STAR

-### Position Paper

-### Published April 2026

-Based on Rev 2.3 of the Federal Judicial Balance and Accountability Act

 ---

 This paper defends the Federal Judicial Balance and Accountability Act's (FJBAA) selection of Multi-winner Bloc STAR voting as the mechanism by which the Senate selects nominees from a presidential nomination slate, hereafter referred to as "the Act."
 The Act's broader documentation establishes that the slate-based confirmation process transforms the strategic landscape of judicial appointments by making obstruction irrational rather than dominant.
 This paper addresses a narrower and prior question: given the decision to use scored multi-winner selection, why is Bloc STAR the right method -- and not Approval Voting, Score Voting, Ranked Choice, or any of the other alternatives the election science literature has considered?